uikit/uikit-site/docs/pages/lightbox.md

 ## Delay controls

-By default, the controls are hidden after a short if the mouse doesn't move.
-Set the `delay-controls: 0` option to show the controls always.
+By default, the controls are hidden after a short time if the mouse doesn't move.
+Set the `delay-controls: 0` option to always show the controls.

 ```html
 <div uk-lightbox="delay-controls: 0">